backref/graphql-to-json-schema/README.md

 Transform a GraphQL Schema introspection file to a valid JSON Schema.

 This package adds support for decorators improving the utility of GraphQL schema as an IDL for everything.

-The end goal is simple code generation without having to write directives.
+The end goal is simple:

+    GraphQL -> JSON schema -> Javascript string templates -> Generated Code

+NO vendor-specific directives needed.

 ## Decorators

 Decorators, aka annotations or attributes in other languages, allows metadata to be attached to GraphQL schema entities.
 Decorators emit metadata in the resulting JSON schema.
 Nothing more.
-No plugin, declaration or registration is required.
+Utilities like code generators use the metadata as needed.

 The syntax is simple